-It is important for the GWFF Panel to see the financial details of a project.
-It is required for the applicant to include a detailed breakdown of the expenditure and income of the project in the application form.
+It is vital for the Grant Advisory Panel to see the financial details of your project.
+Please include in your application a detailed breakdown of the expenditure and income of the project.
 It is important for the Panel to see how the money is likely to be spent.
-The Panel appreciates that some elements may be hard to cost but it is important that expenditure is not lumped together under large general headings or that guesses are made about costs.
+The Panel appreciates that some elements may be hard to cost but it is important that expenditure is not presented under large general headings or that guesses are made about costs.
 This is to everyone's benefit as it would be sad to find there is not enough money to complete the project when the Panel would have been willing to offer more grant aid to a well thought out application.
-Where appropriate quotes or estimates should be provided to show proposed project costs.
+If estimates must be made, please indicate this on the form.
+Below is an example of a table that is useful for the Panel to consider your application.
+It is a requirement for your budget presentation to be in a similar format, for consistency of information that is presented to the Panel across all applications.